ChristopherWilks/megadepth/README.md

 megadepth SRR1258218.bw
 ```

 ## BAM Processing Subcommands

 For any and all subcommands below, if run together, `megadepth` will do only one pass through the BAM file.
 While any given subcommand may not be particularly fast on its own, doing them all together can save time.

-Subcommand `--coverage` is the only subcommand that will output a BigWig file (currently).
+Subcommand `--bigwig` is the only subcommand that will output a BigWig file with the suffix `.all.bw`.
-However, if along with `--coverage`, `--min-unique-qual` and `--bigwig` are specified the "unique" coverage will also be written as a BigWig file.
+If `--min-unique-qual` and `--bigwig` are specified the "unique" coverage will also be written to a separate BigWig file with the suffix `.unique.bw`.

 ### `megadepth /path/to/bamfile --auc <output_file_prefix>`